aryangupta1105/Netflix-Gpt/README.md

     Step 47: Learned about Memoization to save api calls Step 48: created env file to secure our api keys (paid for firebase) Step 49: Making our app responsive
+    Step 50: created our app to be responsive for all devices...